 If you have any queries or requests relating to accessibility, please contact the Event Manager, Stuart Balkham.
 We aim to respond to all queries within 5 working days.

-Post: FAO Stuart Balkham, Elderflower Fields, 3 Byelaw Cottages, Spithurst Road, Barcombe, East Sussex, BN8 5EF
+Post: FAO Stuart Balkham, So Sussex, Spithurst Hub, Spithurst Road, Barcombe, BN8 5EE.

 Into the Trees takes place on a part of the estate of Pippingford Park.
 The event occupies roughly 15 hectares in total, made up primarily of grass fields and mixed woodland.
 The site is generally sloped.
 There are gravel roads around some parts of the site and firm dirt tracks through parts of the woodland, but some parts of the event are accessible only over grass or through unpaved woodland.
 This can be especially difficult if the ground is wet due to heavy rain.